dsyang/nixfiles/README.md

 ## 1.1 Install nix:
 source: https://nix.dev/tutorials/install-nix#macos

-`sh <(curl -L https://nixos.org/nix/install) --darwin-use-unencrypted-nix-store-volume --daemon`
+`sh <(curl -L https://nixos.org/nix/install) /dev/disk3s7--darwin-use-unencrypted-nix-store-volume --daemon`

 This installs nix in multi-user mode which will create users like _nixbld[1..32].
 Important to note should you choose to uninstall nix.